Expertise and experience, coupled with a strong focus on our core insurance business and on the Austria and CEE region –

 Vienna Insurance Group promises to protect what matters to its customers.
 Our Group is synonymous with stability and expertise in providing financial protection against risks.
 A strong, dependable, long-term partner.

-And what could be a more convincing statement of our reliability and long-standing commitment than a history stretching back decades, and our 30 years of success in CEE?
+And what could be a more convincing statement of our reliability and long-standing commitment than a history stretching back decades, and our more than 30 years of success in CEE?
 The roots of our Group go back to 1824.
-This wealth of experience, coupled with a focus on our core competence of providing insurance coverage, forms a solid and secure basis for the Group’s 22 million-plus customers.
+This wealth of experience, coupled with a focus on our core competence of providing insurance coverage, forms a solid and secure basis for the Group’s around 28 million customers.
 And it shows that we can adapt rapidly to market circumstances.

 Focus on profitable growth

-And this has proved its worth: the Group’s results have improved constantly in the past four years.
-In 2019, premium income passed the EUR 10bn mark for the first time, and the Group reported a pre-tax profit of well over EUR 500m.
+And this has proved its worth: the Group’s results have improved constantly in the past years.
+In 2019, premium income passed the EUR 10bn mark for the first time; in 2022, already EUR 12.6bn premiums were generated.

 Strong finances and an excellent credit rating

 A solid capital base provides the best possible foundations for sustainable, profitable growth.
-But we also manage risk carefully – at the end of 2019, the Group’s solvency ratio stood at 210%.
+But we also manage risk carefully – at the end of 2022, the Group’s solvency ratio stood at around 280%.
 This strong capital base is also one of the factors highlighted by rating agency Standard & Poor’s.
-Vienna Insurance Group has had an A+ rating with stable outlook from the agency since 2005 – the best rating of any company on the Austria ATX stock index.
+Vienna Insurance Group has had an A+ rating with stable outlook from the agency since 2005 – one of the best ratings on the Austria ATX stock index.

 Steady dividends for more than 25 years

-Vienna Insurance Group is listed in both Vienna and Prague.
-Wiener Städtische Versicherungsverein – a stable core shareholder with a long-term focus – owns around 70% of VIG’s shares.
+Vienna Insurance Group is listed in Vienna, Prague and Budapest.
+Wiener Städtische Versicherungsverein – a stable core shareholder with a long-term focus – owns around 72% of VIG’s shares.
 The remaining shares are in free float.

-The dividend policy, which was reviewed in 2019, provides for a shareholder dividend of 30-50% of consolidated profit after tax.
+VIG’s dividend policy provides for a shareholder dividend of 30-50% of consolidated profit after tax.
 This long-term dividend policy is backed up by a range of measures aimed at improving earnings and cost effectiveness.
 As a result, the Group is ideally placed to act as a dependable partner – not only today, but also tomorrow and in the future.

 Keeping fit for the future